 This pan is not dishwasher or induction friendly, so keep that in mind when considering buying it.

-De Buyer HIC Crepe Pan – An Authentic French Carbon Steel Crepe Pan
+De Buyer HIC Crepe Pan – Best Carbon Steele Crepe Pan

 As for the main cons of this crepe pan, we found it hard to ignore its diminutive size.
 HIC has two size options for this pan, and both are under ten inches in size (9 and 8).
 The crepes made by these pans are a bit on the smaller side.
 And although you don’t have to do it often, seasoning is a chore.
 You will also have to add some oil to get the best non-stick performance most of the time.
 Without proper maintenance, these pans can rust out as well.